Jerudong Park: History

-Jerudong Park Amphitheater
+Jerudong Park Amphitheatre

-An Amphitheater was opened in Jerudong Park's Garden on the evening of July 16, 1996.
+An Amphitheatre was opened in Jerudong Park & Garden on the evening of July 16, 1996.
 Thousands were welcomed into the theater on July 16 for a Michael Jackson concert.
 Michael Jackson performed a free concert on July 16, 1996 in front of 60,000 people.
 The show was held in celebration of the 50th birthday of Hassanal Bolkiah, the Sultan of Brunei, and was attended by the Brunei royal family, though the Sultan himself did not attend.
 The show was not part of the HIStory World Tour.
 In fact, the tour was kept a close secret.
 Jackson returned to perform another show on New Year's Eve 1996 for his HIStory World Tour.

-On August 24, 1996, singer Whitney Houston performed at the park for the wedding of Princess Rashidah Sa'adatul Bolkiah, the eldest daughter of the Sultan of Brunei.
+On August 24, 1996, singer Whitney Houston performed at the park for the wedding of Princess Rashidah Sa'adatul, the eldest daughter of the Sultan of Brunei.
 It was a very momentous event that was attended by locals and foreigners.
 Janet Jackson performed a private concert during her Velvet Rope Tour to celebrate the twenty-first birthday of Princess Hamidah Jamalul Bulqiah of the Brunei royal family.
 An exclusive audio recording of the show was issued to all those in attendance.